Dissemination

 EU level:

-All the intellectual outputs are published on Erasmus+ Project Results Platform.
+All the intellectual outputs were published on Erasmus+ Project Results Platform.

 International level:

-MOOC developed in this project is available internationally because we also published it on one of the MOOC platforms (School education gateway, Udemy, edX or Udacity).
+MOOC developed in this project is available internationally on the Udemy platform.

 Fridaskolan and STEP Institute have a database and social media with teachers from different non-European countries.
 We disseminated the results within that network.